 The county has adopted several recommended methods to help prevent future spread.
+No current oubreaks.

 - NEW CASES DAILY IS BETWEEN 2.5 to 5

 PER 10,000 POPULATION (FOURTEEN

 DAY ROLLING AVERAGE)

 - 2. COVID-19 TESTING POSITIVE RATE IS BETWEEN 11% to 20%